Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Methodology

 \section{Methodology}

-\quad We introduce the ESN in Section \ref{sec:PESN}, and the inference in Section \ref{sec:Infer}.
-We then propose a recursive forecasting algorithm for long-range or long-lead forecasting in Section \ref{sec:LongForc}.
-Finally, we propose an adaptive method to quantify and adjust the forecast's uncertainty as well as its multivariate (possibly spatial) dependence in Section \ref{sec:Uncertainty}.
+We introduce a deep ESN (DESN) in Section \ref{sec:DESN}, and the inference in Section \ref{sec:Infer} and we propose an adaptive method to quantify and adjust the forecast's uncertainty as well as its multivariate (possibly spatial) dependence in Section \ref{sec:Uncertainty}.